rayzrdev/SharpBot/README.md

-# Selfbots are no longer possible due to changes with Discord.
-This repository is now for educational purposes only.
+# We are starting to no longer officially provide support for Selfbots.
+They are banned, and that is just the sad, honest truth.
+This repository is now just for educational purposes.

 <h1 align="center">SharpBot</h1>